Jung Woo-sung: Film

-In 2019, he is set to star in drama film Innocent Witness as a lawyer.
+In 2019, he starred in the dramatic film Innocent Witness as a lawyer.
 His performance earned him the Grand Prize in film at the Baeksang Arts Awards.

-The same year he starred in the thriller Beasts that Cling to the Straw.
+The same year, he starred in the thriller Beasts that Cling to the Straw.

-In 2020, Jung starred in the sequel of Steel Rain, titled Steel Rain 2: Summit.
-Jung starred alongside Lee Jung-jae in Lee's directorial debut, spy action film Hunt which premiered at 2022 Cannes Film Festival.
+In 2020, Jung starred in the sequel to Steel Rain, titled Steel Rain 2: Summit.
+Jung starred alongside Lee Jung-jae in the latter's directorial debut, the spy action film Hunt, which premiered at 2022 Cannes Film Festival.